JaderoChan/mcnbt/docs/README_EN.md

 # MCNBT

-An easy-to-use NBT read and write Header-Only library written in C++.
+An easy-to-use NBT read and write Header-Only library in C++.

 ## :earth_africa: Dependency